-I decided to drop off the prescription and in the twenty minutes or so that it would take them to fill it, I continued to freak out.
+I decided to drop off the prescription and in the twenty minutes or so that it would take them to fill it, I continued to freak out and wonder what I should do.
 That meant there was only one thing left to do:

 I walked out to the parking lot and called my mom.
 I went through the same pros/cons argument with her, and she suggested I use the 10-10-10 rule.

 So, in the parking lot of Walgreens, I considered how I would feel in 10 minutes after picking up this prescription.

 That was easy.
 Cash poor.
 And worried about the needle situation (oh yes, Follistim is administered through tiny needles in the belly, not to mention the big needle trigger shot!).